opentracing-contrib/python-pyramid/README.rst

     ot.trace_all = true
     ot.operation_name_func = my_main_module.get_operation_name_func
     ot.traced_attributes = host
                            method
     ot.base_tracer_func = my_main_module.utils.get_tracer
     pyramid.includes = pyramid_opentracing

-Once the tween has been included, an instance of PyramidTracer will be exist in registry.settings['ot.tracer'] for any further reference.
+Once the tween has been included, an instance of ``PyramidTracing`` will be exist in ``registry.settings['ot.tracing']`` for any further reference.

 **Note:** Valid request attributes to trace are listed [here](http://docs.pylonsproject.org/projects/pyramid/en/latest/api/request.html#pyramid.request.Request).
 When you trace an attribute, this means that created spans will have tags with the attribute name and the request's value.

 Tracing Individual Requests
 ===========================

 If you don't want to trace all requests to your site, you can use function decorators to trace individual view functions.
-This can be done by managing a globally unique PyramidTracer object yourself, and then adding the following lines of code to  any file that has view functions:
+This can be done by managing a globally unique ``PyramidTracing`` object yourself, and then adding the following lines of code to  any file that has view functions:

 .. code-block:: python

-    # get_tracer() should return a globally-unique PyramidTracer object.
+    # get_tracer() should return a globally-unique PyramidTracing object.
-    from my_tracer_mod import get_tracer
+    from my_tracing_mod import get_tracing

-    tracer = get_tracer()
+    tracing = get_tracing()

     # put the decorator after @view_config, if used
-    @tracer.trace(optional_args)
+    @tracing.trace(optional_args)
     def some_view_func(request):
         ... #do some stuff

 This tracing method doesn't use the tween, so there's no need to include that one.

 The optional arguments allow for tracing of request attributes.
-For example, if you want to trace metadata, you could pass in `@tracer.trace('headers')` and request.headers would be set as a tag on all spans for this view function.
+For example, if you want to trace metadata, you could pass in `@tracing.trace('headers')` and request.headers would be set as a tag on all spans for this view function.

 Examples
 ========